TeamLumi/LumiPlat_NuzlockeTracker/README.md

 For best results use incognito mode and export your teams with the export button frequently.

-⚠️DO NOT USE ANY POKEMON WITH A BAD EGG IMAGE IN THE CALCULATOR⚠️

 ### Discord

 Join us on our [Discord](https://discord.gg/luminescent) to report any features you would like added or any issues that you come up against.